AdemolaAdedara/EXCEL-DATA-VISUALIZATION-PROJECT/README.md

 ### ANALYSIS
 ---
-The Data was gathered, clean and explored turning it into a beautiful visualization
+The Data was gathered, cleaned and explored turning it into a beautiful visualization

 ### RESULTS AND INSIGHTS
 ---